Charlie Adams (English footballer)

-Charles James Adams (born 16 May 1994) is an English professional footballer who plays for San Diego Loyal as a midfielder.
-He is a product of the Brentford youth system and has played in England, the United States and Austria.
+Charles James Adams (born 16 May 1994) is an English professional footballer who plays for USL Championship club Colorado Springs Switchbacks.

+Adams is a product of the Brentford youth system and has played in England, the United States and Austria.

 Career

 Brentford

 During the 2010 off-season, Adams signed a two-year scholarship at League One club Brentford.
 Initially a left back, he had earlier joined the club's Centre of Excellence after being spotted by the Community Sports Trust and then progressing through the futsal scheme and the Advance Training Programme.
 Adams was an unused substitute during the first team's final match of the 2010–11 season, a 4–4 draw at Huddersfield Town.
 During the 2011–12 season, Adams made 22 appearances for the youth team in the Youth Alliance South East Conference and was a star in Brentford's run in the FA Youth Cup.
 He scored in a 2–1 victory over Hull City in the third round and was man of the match in a 2–1 defeat away to Stoke City in the fourth round, before injuries cut short his season.

 Adams signed a one-year development squad contract in April 2012.
 Having completed his development from left back to left winger or attacking midfielder, he made his first team debut in a 2–0 league defeat away to Carlisle United on 9 March 2013, coming on as a 75th-minute substitute for Adam Forshaw, which proved to be his only appearance of the season.
 During the 2012–13 season, Adams made 22 development squad appearances and scored seven goals.

 In June 2013, Adams signed a new two-year contract to remain part of the development squad.
 On 11 February 2014, Adams joined Conference Premier club Barnet on loan until the end of the 2013–14 season.
 He made five appearances during his spell, before being recalled by Brentford on 9 March.
 11 days later, Adams was promoted into the first team squad and finished the 2013–14 season with three appearances.

 Well down the pecking order following Brentford's promotion to the Championship, Adams was called into the first team squad on just one occasion during the first two months of the 2014–15 season.
 On 17 October 2014, Adams and Brentford teammate Josh Clarke joined League Two club Stevenage on one-month youth loans.
 After six appearances, the club took up the option of extending Adams' loan for another month.
 He made 11 appearances for Stevenage and returned to Griffin Park when his loan expired.
 He won no further first team call-ups before departing Brentford in late February 2015.
 Adams made just four senior appearances for Brentford, all as a substitute.